 - Persons in need of emergency resettlement or urgent resettlement for legal or physical protection needs, including victims of violence or torture.

 In order to receive the lump sum payments, Member States must communicate in advance to the European Commission how many refugees they plan to receive under the above categories.
-In contrast to the ERF, there will be three resettlement pledging periods: 2014-2015, 2016-2017 and 2018-2020.
-Member States are still in the process of finalising and submitting their Pledging Plan for the period 2014-2015.
+In contrast to the ERF, AMIF foresees three resettlement pledging periods: 2014-2015, 2016-2017 and 2018-2020.
+Additionally, AMIF requires that refugees must be resettled within the last calendar year of the respective annual AMIF programme.